SB-GLOBAL-SE/Zephyr-Scale-Scripts/DC/README.md

 ## Overview

-This project contains two key scripts: `BulkUpdateTE.py` and `GetAllAssignableUsers.py`.
+This project contains a few key scripts: `BulkUpdateTE.py`, `BulkUpdateTE.py` and `GetAllAssignableUsers.py`.
 Below are detailed explanations of each script, including their purposes, usage, and example commands.

 ---